Omanshu209/ExploreWiki/README.md

 Text Search Engine [TXTsearchEngine] :
 This is a Python application that allows the user to search for information and open URLs.
 The app uses the KivyMD framework for the GUI.

-Installation and Dependencies
+Installation and Dependencies :

-To run the app, you need to have Python 3 and the following libraries installed : kivy kivymd wikipedia
+To run the app, you need to have Python 3 and the following libraries installed :
+1)kivy,
+2)kivymd,
+3)wikipedia

 You can install them using pip : pip install kivy kivymd wikipedia